imahjoub/rust_stm32f446re_blinky/README.md

 A mini application to demonstrate embedded development using Rust.
-Created using an NUCLEO-F446RE development board.
+Created using a NUCLEO-F446RE development board.
 Blinks an LED on pin PA5.

 prerequisites: rust, opencd